 These meatballs use common ingredients that can be easily found at your local grocery store.
 The only exception being the Baharat spice, which you can pick up in our shop, certain grocery stores, or at your local Middle Eastern market.

-• Breadcrumbs: While any unseasoned bread crumbs you have on hand will do, fine, dry breadcrumbs tend to make the most uniform texture.
+• Breadcrumbs: While any unseasoned breadcrumbs you have on hand will do, fine, dry breadcrumbs tend to make the most uniform texture.
+I try to avoid panko crumbs because they are too large.

-lamb meatballs in a cast iron skillet next to a side of hummus and pita bread.
+juicy lamb meatballs and an onion sauce in a cast iron skillet next to a side of hummus and pita bread.

 How to Make Lamb Meatballs

-This meatball recipe is easy to make, just give yourself a little time to get the onions nice and golden brown.
+This meatball recipe is easy to make; just give yourself a little time to get the onions nice and golden brown.
+While the recipe says it takes 55 minutes to make, 30 minutes is hands-off while the meatballs finish cooking in the oven.
 Follow my step-by-step guide below to cook the juiciest, most flavorful lamb meatballs with just a few simple ingredients.

 • Get ready: Preheat your oven to 425°F. Make sure you have all your ingredients prepared, including the serving of Basmati Rice or Rice with Vermicelli